picostack/core/README.md

 ## Auth

 Both Grafana and Portainer have built-in user systems.
-The rest will use the `BASIC_AUTH` to set a basic HTTP login via Traefik.
+The rest will use the `HTTP_AUTH` to set a basic HTTP login via Traefik.

 When you first open Grafana, log in with `admin`/`admin` then change the password.